 2. Express Appreciation

-- Using your internal communication channels to express appreciation for individual hard work and team achievements
+- Using your internal communication channels to highlight individual contributions and team achievements in real time

-- Actively looking for your employees’ strengths and finding ways to develop them
+- Actively identifying your employees’ strengths and creating opportunities to develop them further

 3. Support Your Employees